MicrosoftDocs/winrt-api/windows.ui.xaml.core.direct/xamldirect_removeeventhandler_2027037099.md

 # Windows.UI.Xaml.Core.Direct.XamlDirect.RemoveEventHandler

 ## -description
-Removes the specified routed event handler from this [IXamlDirectObject](ixamldirectobject.md).
+Removes the specified event handler from this [IXamlDirectObject](ixamldirectobject.md).
 Typically, the handler in question was added by [XamlDirect.AddEventHandler](xamldirect_addeventhandler_1323041406.md).

 ## -parameters
 ### -param xamlDirectObject
 A reference to the current [IXamlDirectObject](ixamldirectobject.md)

 ### -param eventIndex
-An identifier for the routed event to remove the handle for specified through [XamlEventIndex](xamleventindex.md) enum.
+An identifier for the event to remove the handle for specified through [XamlEventIndex](xamleventindex.md) enum.

 ### -param handler
 A reference to the specified handler implementation.